impuremaths/impuremaths.github.io/_posts/2021-02-22-trading-options.md

   <p>- Warren Buffett (1995)</p>
 </div>

+The thesis for index fund investing, as well as diversified buy-and-hold strategies, is that on average, companies succeed in generating profits.

-I can think of three reasons to trade stock options:
+Options investing has a somewhat more complicated thesis.
+I can think of three reasons to sell stock options:

 1. To exploit psychological inefficiencies (rare-event overestimation and risk non-neutrality),
 2. To exploit inefficiencies in accepted market regulations (margin requirements and short-inaccessibility),
 3. To tangibly monetize diversification.

+This post inaugurates a series discussing our intended options trading strategies.

 ### Psychological inefficiencies